DoseLibrary/MainServer/README.md

 `npm run start`

-Go to http://localhost:3001 and follow the setup process.
-After you've done the setup steps it's recommended that you restart the server.

 #### Add users
-To add users to the server go to http://localhost:3001/dashboard/admins and add the users.
-Note that they have to be registered to the Main Server before this step.
+Users register by going to http://localhost:3000 and following the `register` link.
+Note that this step has to be done before adding users in the Content Server

 ## Support
 Join our newly created discord for support [here](https://discord.gg/fKeYBzwxrE)